 In the same vein as the cryptocurrency lending platforms, there are peer-to-peer lending platforms where you can lend your money directly to individuals.
 This is profitable for lenders and convenient for borrowers who would otherwise have to go through a long process at a financial institution and potentially have their loan denied.

-Currently, the most popular P2P lending platform for lending fiat money is Prosper.
+Currently, one of the most popular P2P lending platforms for lending fiat money is Prosper.
 Meanwhile, a rising star in the cryptocurrency realm is KuCoin.
-Prosper’s return is lower than KuCoin’s with a historical average of 5.4%, but the former carries less risk and a greater degree of investing can be automated in its platform.
-On the other hand, KuCoin boasts returns of over 30% on USDT and USDC loans, the interest rates having been driven up by demand.
+Prosper’s average historical return is 5.7%.
+It carries less risk than KuCoin, and a greater degree of investing can be automated in its platform.
+KuCoin’s annualized rate for USDT ranges from $1.46% to 730% on short-term loans of seven to 28 days.

-However, P2P lending’s high returns come with greater risks, whether from potential hacking attempts or the immaturity of a fairly new company and sector.
-When a borrower defaults on a loan, there is also a slim chance that the borrower’s collateral and company’s insurance will not be enough to cover the full amount loaned.
-The chances of this happening are extremely low, but make sure you’re comfortable with this risk-reward ratio.
+P2P lending’s high returns come with greater risks, whether from potential hacking attempts or the immaturity of a fairly new company and sector.
+When a borrower defaults on a loan, there is also a chance that the borrower’s collateral not be enough to cover the full amount loaned.
+Make sure you’re comfortable with this risk-reward ratio.

 6. Own a Piece of Real Estate Through REITs and Crowdfunding